wamp-proto/wamp-proto/spec/README.md

 ### Publisher Exclusion

 By default, a *Publisher* of an event will **not** itself receive an event published, even when subscribed to the `Topic` the *Publisher* is publishing to.
-This behavior can be overridden via `PUBLISH.Options.exclude_me|bool`.
+This behavior can be overridden via

+	PUBLISH.Options.exclude_me|bool

-When publishing with `PUBLISH.Options.exclude_me := false`, the *Publisher* of the event will receive that very event also if it is subscribed to the `Topic` published to.
+When publishing with `PUBLISH.Options.exclude_me := false`, the *Publisher* of the event will receive that very event also - if it is subscribed to the `Topic` published to.

 *Example*